 Aside from higher and predictable yields, your farm’s produce also become higher quality.
 That’s because lack of water can induce stress to the plants (they will try to compensate for lack of water by undergoing physical and chemical changes).
 That stress might then affect the quality of the produce.

-How to choose an irrigation system for your land
+How to choose a crop irrigation system for your land

 As mentioned earlier, knowledge about your plant and soil is required so you can select the appropriate irrigation system for your operation.
 For instance, you also have to consider your land’s topography.
 Various elevations and contours can make water delivery far from being uniform and consistent.